D-1 (Sony)

 D-1 or 4:2:2 Component Digital is an SMPTE digital recording video standard, introduced in 1986 through efforts by SMPTE engineering committees.
-It started as a Sony and Bosch - BTS product and was the first major professional digital video format.
+It started as a Sony and Bosch – BTS product and was the first major professional digital video format.
 SMPTE standardized the format within ITU-R 601 (orig.
 CCIR-601), also known as Rec.
 601, which was derived from SMPTE 125M and EBU 3246-E standards.

 Format

 D-1 or 4:2:2 D-1 (1986) was a major feat in real time, broadcast quality digital video recording.
 It stores uncompressed digitized component video, encoded at Y'CbCr 4:2:2 using the CCIR 601 raster format with 8 bits, along with PCM audio tracks as well as timecode on a 3/4 inch (19 mm) videocassette tape (though not to be confused with the ubiquitous 3/4-inch U-Matic/U-Matic SP cassette).

-The uncompressed component video used enormous bandwidth for its time: 173 Mbit/sec (bit rate).
+The uncompressed component video used enormous bandwidth for its time: 167 Mbit/sec (bit rate).
+One of the first D-1 VTRs, the Sony DVR-1000, required a separate, large video processor.
+Its successor, the DVR-2000, integrated it into the same chassis as the VTR.
 The maximum record time on a D-1 tape is 94 minutes.
+Medium tapes could record up to 34 minutes, and small tapes up to 6 minutes.

+The format uses helical scan, with an M wrap pattern in which the tape is wrapped around the head drum around the left and right side.
+The helical scan head drum rotates at 10,800 RPM for NTSC video, or at 9000 RPM for PAL.
+It is 75 mm in diameter and the helical tracks, read by video heads mounted on the head drum, are 40 microns wide.
+Writing speed at the heads is 33.63 m/s, linear tape speeds are 286.588 mm/s for NTSC, 286.875 mm/s for PAL.

-Because of the uncompromising picture quality - component processing and uncompressed recording, D-1 was most popular in high-end graphic and animation production - where multiple layering had previously been done in short run times via hard drives (Quantel Harry, Henry, Harriet, Hal or Abekas DDR) or via multiple analog machines running at once.
+Because of the uncompromising picture quality, component processing and uncompressed recording, D-1 was most popular in high-end graphic and animation production – where multiple layering had previously been done in short run times via hard drives (Quantel Harry, Henry, Harriet, Hal or Abekas DDR) or via multiple analog machines running at once.
 Hard drives in the 1980s that stored broadcast-quality video would typically only hold 30 seconds to a few minutes of space, yet the systems that made them work could cost $500,000.
 By contrast, the D-1 machine allowed 94 minutes of recording on a $200 cassette.

 D-1 resolution is 720 (horizontal) × 486 (vertical) for NTSC systems and 720 × 576 for PAL systems; these resolutions come from Rec.
 601.

-A small variation removing the top 6 lines to save space was later introduced and made popular in the 1/4-inch DV/DVCAM/DVCPro formats and for digital broadcasting, which have 720 x 480 pixels for NTSC; and is also used in DVD-Video and Standard-definition television.
+A small variation removing the top 6 lines to save space was later introduced and made popular in the 1/4-inch DV/DVCAM/DVCPRO formats and for digital broadcasting, which have 720 x 480 pixels for NTSC; and is also used in DVD-Video and standard-definition television.